dragonflyoss/d7y.io/docs/advanced-guides/task.md

 ![executions](../resource/advanced-guides/task/executions.png)

-## Task Success
+### Deletion Successful

 If the status is SUCCESS and the Failed list does not exist, it means that the deletion task is successful.

 ![success-task](../resource/advanced-guides/task/success-task.png)

-## Task Failure
+### Deletion failed

-Failed list will show the tasks that failed to execute.
+The Failed list will show the tasks that failed to execute.

 ![failure-task](../resource/advanced-guides/task/failure-task.png)

-Click the Description icon to view the failure log.
+Click the `Description` icon to view the failure log.

 ![error-log](../resource/advanced-guides/task/error-log.png)